vishal-vaghasiya/DialCodeKit/README.md

 ## 📦 Installation

-You can add `CountryDialCodePicker` to your Xcode project using Swift Package Manager (SPM).
+You can add `DialCodeKit` to your Xcode project using Swift Package Manager (SPM).
 Follow these beginner-friendly steps:

 1. **Open your Xcode project** — Launch Xcode and open the project where you want to add the package.